pingcap/tidb-operator/en/upgrade-tidb-operator.md

     > **Note:**
     >
     > The `${version}` in this document represents the version of TiDB Operator, such as `v1.2.0-alpha.1`.
-You can check the currently supported version using the `helm search -l tidb-operator` command.
+You can check the currently supported version using the `helm search repo -l tidb-operator` command.
     > If the command output does not include the latest version, update the repo using the `helm repo update` command.
 For details, refer to [Configure the Help repo](tidb-toolkit.md#configure-the-helm-repo).

 2. Get the `values.yaml` file of the `tidb-operator` chart that you want to install: